AMWA-TV/is-14/docs/API requests.md

 }
 ```

-A successful response MUST be of type [NcMethodResult](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresult).
-If the request encountered an error then the response MUST either be of the type, or inherited from the type, [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) and include an error message.
+Devices MUST return a response of type [NcMethodResult](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresult).
+If the request encountered an error then devices MUST return a response of type [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) or a derived datatype and include an error message.

-This is equivalent to invoking the specified method.
+Note that this is equivalent to invoking the specified method.

 ### Validating bulk properties for a role path